animecyc/TitaniumAnimator/ios/documentation/index.md

 # TitaniumAnimator

 A drop-in animation replacement for Titanium.
 This module's aim is to mimick as much of the Titanium animation module as possible with the addition of new timing functions and better performance.
-As of right now the only properties that can be animated are: `top`, `bottom`, `left`, `right`, `width`, `height`, `opacity`, and `backgroundColor`.
+As of right now the only properties that can be animated are: `rotate`, `transform`, `top`, `bottom`, `left`, `right`, `width`, `height`, `opacity`, `color` and `backgroundColor`.

+## Rotations

+If you need to perform a rotation you can pass the `rotate` property which accepts a float.
+The `rotate` property is the angle you wish to rotate to; A positive value will result in a counter-clockwise rotation, while a negative value will result in a clockwise rotation.

+Once a rotation has been performed subsequent rotations will be performed from its last rotation angle.
+To simplify multiple rotations you can pass values > 360.
+For example to do two complete rotations you can pass a value of 720.

 ## Support